 Many couples opt for shared motherhood.
 One partner will provide the egg within an IVF cycle and the fertilised egg will be implanted into the other partner’s womb.
 One partner is the biological mother whilst the other is the birth mother.

-To find out more, why not book a free telephone conversation with one of our Fertility Coordinators.
+To find out more, please attend one of our Fertility Open evenings or book a free telephone conversation with one of our Fertility Coordinators.
 They can answer your questions and let you know more about the process.